 Local volunteers work to evaluate and determine funding for our local programs.
 This process ensures that our programs are designed, evaluated and funded by local citizens.
 It is a dynamic and flexible process that relies on a program demonstrating how it changes peoples’ lives in the community as well as what it needs to accomplish that change.

 Using a Results-Based Accountability model, our agencies design their programs according to both the qualitative results they want and also the quantitative needs they have in order to make those results possible.
 Along the way, they tell us what benchmarks will be met.

 Our volunteers and agencies receive ongoing training, technical assistance and support that they need from this United Way.
 It is more than goal-setting… it is goal achieving.

-Amy Jakobeit, Board President, used these community volunteers as allocators.
+George McGoldrick, Board Chair, used these community volunteers as allocators.
 This year’s programs were reviewed and funded by:

 Carl Anderson – Masonicare

 Stan DeCosta – Mary Wade Home

 Marinerva Diaz – Webster Bank Customer Care Center

 Andre Holloman – Keller Williams Realty